 Eligibility: All currently-enrolled UGA students are eligible.
 Students may submit works used for other class assignments.
 Multiple entries are acceptable.
 Collaborative submissions are also encouraged.

 How to Submit:

 1. Please prepare a cover letter (PDF) that includes your name, year in school, major, the title of your submission, and a 200-300 word description of your submission.

-3. All entries will be posted online and showcased in a library exhibit.
+3. All entries will be posted online, and some may be showcased in a library exhibit.
 Please contact us in advance if you have concerns about your work being publicly available.

 Interested in making something for the contest?
-Schedule a visit to the Science Library Makerspace to use our 3D printers, laser cutter, vinyl cutter, soldering irons, Arduino microcontrollers, and Raspberry Pi minicomputers.
+Schedule a visit to the Science Library Makerspace to use our 3D printers, virtual reality gear, laser cutter, vinyl cutter, soldering irons, Arduino microcontrollers, and Raspberry Pi minicomputers.
 Please visit the Makerspace Libguide for technology tutorials, resources, and access and usage policies.